scienmanas/Portfolio/Frontend/public/blogs/google-oauth/content/content.md

 ## Steps to implement Google oAuth

-First thing need to be done in google cloud console.
+First thing needs to be done in Google Cloud Console.

 1. Go to [Google Developer Console](https://console.developers.google.com/).
 2. Create a new project.
 3. Go to the project and enable the Google oAuth API.
 4. Create a new oAuth client ID.
-5. Configure Consent Screen
+5. Configure Consent Screen.
 6. Add authorized JavaScript origins.
 7. Add the redirect URI.
 8. Copy the client ID and client secret.

 ### Now, let's move to the code.